Scroll to top

 Event Security

-Venue assessment and on-ground security teams for corporate events in Lagos.
+Venue assessment and on-ground security teams for corporate events, conferences, and private functions in Lagos.

 Residential Security